astronomer/docs/astro/authorize-deployments-to-your-cloud.md

 ## Prerequisites

 The Astro cluster running your Deployment must be connected to your cloud's network.
+See [Networking overview](networking-overview.md).

 ## What is workload identity?